Site icon British Expat Money

 piggy bank

 There are many advantages to moving overseas.
-Spoiler alert!
-Bank accounts ain’t one of them.
-Or at least they didn’t used to be.
-Nowadays rest assured expats have options.
+Unfortunately, bank accounts aren’t usually one of them.

-Sure, major high street banks in Britain usually require account holders to be UK resident.
-Worse still, over the last few years it has become even harder for all so called non residents due to know your customer legislation.
+Major high street banks in Britain typically require account holders to be UK resident.
+Worse still, over the last few years it has become even harder for all so called non residents due to know your customer requirements and anti money laundering legislation.
 But don’t worry, that doesn’t mean you don’t have options though because you do.

-Not to mention the fact that there are some great expat and non resident investment platforms that can provide compelling savings alternatives.
+Not to mention the fact that there are some great investment platforms open to expats that can take care of your savings requirements through bonds or money market funds.

 Name of bank Account TypePros Cons Perfect for somebody who